Study: Cancer-causing gas leaking from CA stoves, pipes

 “What our science shows is that people in California are exposed to potentially hazardous levels of benzene from the gas that is piped into their homes,” said Drew Michanowicz, a study co-author and senior scientist at PSE Healthy Energy, an energy research and policy institute.
 “We hope that policymakers will consider this data when they are making policy to ensure current and future policies are health-protective in light of this new research.”

-Homes in almost every region in the study — Greater Los Angeles, the San Francisco Bay Area, Sacramento and Fresno — had benzene levels that far exceed the limit determined to be safe by the California Office of Environmental Health Hazards Assessment.
-But the region with the highest benzene levels by far was the North San Fernando and Santa Clarita valleys.
+Homes in the Greater Los Angeles, the North San Fernando Valley, and the San Clarita Valley areas had the highest benzene in gas levels.
+Leaks from stoves in these regions could emit enough benzene to significantly exceed the limit determined to be safe by the California Office of Environmental Health Hazards Assessment.

 This finding in particular didn’t surprise residents and health care workers in the region who spoke to The Associated Press about the study.
 That’s because many of them experienced the largest-known natural gas leak in the nation in Aliso Canyon in 2015.